carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 ---
 title: "Getting Started with Nextflow"
-teaching: 20
+teaching: 30
 exercises: 10
 questions:
 - "What is Workflow management system?"
+- "Why should I use a workflow management system?"
 - "What is Nextflow?"
-- "Why should I use a workflow management system as part of my research workflow?"
+- "What are the main features of Nextflow?"
 objectives:
 - "Understand what a workflow management system is."
-- "Understand why you should use a workflow system as part of your workflow."
+- "Understand the benefits of using a workflow management system."
 - "Explain the benefits of using Nextflow as part of your science workflow."
 keypoints:
+- "A workflow consists of an orchestrated and repeatable pattern of activity, enabled by the systematic organization of resources into processes that transform materials, provide services, or process information."
-- "Nextflow is a "workflow management and a programming domain specific language."
+- "Nextflow is a workflow system that comprises a runtime environment and a domain specific language (DSL)."
 - "Using a workflow system facilitates portability and reproducibility of workflows."
 ---

 ## Workflows

-Analysing data involves multiple steps (workflow), including, gathering, cleaning and processing.
-This typically requires multiple software packages, sometime in different computer environments.
-Traditionally these steps have been joinined together in scripts using general purpose programming languages such as Bash or Python.
-However, newer *Workflow management systems* ,with Domain specific  languages (DSL), have  emerged specifically catering to computational data-analysis  in field such as Bioinformatics, Medical Imaging, Astronomy, Physics, and Chemistry.
-These *Workflow management systems* contain multiple features that alongside a common workflow lanaguage, enable portability, reproducibility and interoperablity.
+Analysing data involves multiple steps (workflow), including, gathering, cleaning and processing data.
+This typically requires multiple software and packages, sometime in different computer environments.
+Traditionally these steps have been joined together in scripts using general purpose programming languages such as Bash or Python.

+## Workflow management systems

+However, newer *Workflow management  systems* (WfMS)  have  emerged specifically catering to computational data-analysis  in field such as Bioinformatics, Medical Imaging, Astronomy, Physics, and Chemistry.

+These *Workflow management systems* contain multiple features that alongside a workflow language, enable portability, reproducibility and interoperability.

+Key features include;

+* Workflow language: Domain specific  languages (DSL) to simplify writing workflows.
+* Run time management: Management of program execution and parallelisation.
+* Software management: Use of software container and environment managers such as conda.
+* Portability & Interoperability: Bioinformatic workflow written on one system can be easily run on another computing infrastructure.
+* Reproducibility: Logging and version management.

 ## Nextflow Basic concepts

-Nextflow is a *workflow management system* and a *programming domain specific language (DSL)* that eases the writing of data-intensive computational pipelines.
+Nextflow is a *workflow management system* that combines a runtime environment (software that is designed to run other software) and a *programming domain specific language (DSL)* that eases the writing of data-intensive computational pipelines.

 It is designed around the idea that the Linux platform is the *lingua franca* of data science.
 Linux provides many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.

 Nextflow extends this approach, adding the ability to define complex program interactions and a high-level parallel computational environment based on the [dataflow programming model](https://devopedia.org/dataflow-programming) whereby the processes are connected via their `outputs` and `inputs` to other `processes`, and processes run as soon as they receive an input.